 - Write to the Environment Minister, Leeanne Enoch – firstname.lastname@example.org

 - Make a submission before the end of February.
-Submissions must be made on or before 1st March.
+Submissions must be made by 12th March.
 You can:

 – send to DSDMIP’s Infrastructure Designation team at:

 – submit online here (scroll to bottom of page for submission link), or

 – post hardcopy to: Dept of State Development, Manufacturing, Infrastructure and Planning– Planning Group